zmalone/chef-web-docs/source/manage-a-web-app/windows/get-set-up/2/_index.md

     <li>your node has inbound access (including firewall) on ports 5985 and 5986 (WinRM).</li>
     <li>your node has inbound access (including firewall) on port 3389 (RDP).</li>
     <li>your node has outbound access (including firewall) on port 443 (HTTPS).</li>
     <li>your node <a href="https://docs.chef.io/plugin_knife_windows.html#requirements" target="_blank">is configured</a> to accept outside WinRM connections.
-Most commonly, you'll need to run these commands on your Windows Server node (from a command prompt and not PowerShell) before you bootstrap it.<p></p>
+Most commonly, you'll need to run these commands on your Windows Server node from PowerShell before you bootstrap it.<p></p>
     <div class="window Win32">
             <nav class="control-window">
               <div class="close">&times;</div>